asmuth/clip/fnordmetric-doc/src/enterprise_usage.md

 Configuration
 -------------

 FnordMetric Enterprise is configured using command line options.

+**Example**:

+    java -jar FnordMetric-Enterprise-v1.2.7.jar --tcp 8922 --websocket 8080 --admin 8081

+This will start FnordMetric, listen on TCP port 8922, start a WebSocket server on port 8080 and start the admin interface on port 8081.

+### Options

 The valid options are:

 <table>
   <tr>